 The Department of Campus Life provides services and programs to students, faculty, and staff, creates environments and experiences that guide students in the discovery and construction on of knowledge, provides opportunities for faculty/student and staff/student interaction. and facilitates students' active participation in learning communities.
 To effectively meet this exciting challenge, the Department of Campus Life is composed of the following five functional areas that collaborate in the delivery of its programs and services:

-Intramurals and Recreation, 101 Lee Hall, coordinates the campus Intramural, Sport Club, and Open Recreation programs, which provide students, faculty, and staff with opportunities to participate in a wide variety of formal and informal, skilled and unskilled activities designed to increase participants' health and wellness.
+Campus Recreation, 101 Lee Hall, coordinates the campus intramural, sport club and open recreation programs, which provide students, faculty, and staff with opportunities to participate in a wide variety of formal and informal, skilled and unskilled activities designed to increase participants' health and wellness.
 Faculty and staff are invited to join an intramural league, advise one of the 16 sport clubs, participate in noon hour recreation activities at Lee Hall (lap swim, basketball, racquetball), and enroll their children in swim lessons.
-For more information contact Sandra Keenan Jeffers, Assistant Director of Campus Life for Intramurals and Recreation, email@example.com or visit www.oswego.edu/campuslife/intramurals.
+For more information contact Sandra Keenan Jeffers, Assistant Director of Campus Life for Intramurals and Recreation, email@example.com or visit http://www.oswego.edu/campusrec.

-Office of Student Organization Services, Marano Campus Center, provides a range of services designed to assist student organizations and their advisors in enhancing the overall success of student organizations.
-In this capacity, the Office of Student Organization Services provides an intentional curriculum of training, education, and development workshops /activities to aid students and student organizations in developing the competencies required for the effective practice of organization development, provides an educational training program for faculty /staff advisors to assist them in building strong and productive relationships with their respective student organizations, and coordinates the annual registration process for student organizations.
+The Point, Marano Campus Center, provides a range of services designed to assist student organizations and their advisors in enhancing the overall success of student organizations.
+In this capacity, the Point provides an intentional curriculum of training, education, and development workshops /activities to aid students and student organizations in developing the competencies required for the effective practice of organization development, provides an educational training program for faculty /staff advisors to assist them in building strong and productive relationships with their respective student organizations, and coordinates the annual registration process for student organizations.
 Faculty and staff are encouraged to share their organization development expertise and experiences with students and student organizations by becoming a student organization advisor, presenting, or participating in one of the many activities, programs, and workshops sponsored by the Office of Student Organization Services.
-For more information, contact Richard Hughes, Director of Campus Life, firstname.lastname@example.org.
+For more information, contact Michael Paestella, firstname.lastname@example.org.

 Recruiting: All Oswego students have access to a personalized online account on the web-based career system, eRecruiting.
 This customized web site allows all students and alumni to create an on-line career profile to represent their own personal career interests.
 Ultimately the system will permit registered students arid alumni to interact with employers with whom Career Services Office has a recruiting relationship.
 Also included is a direct link to the Center for Experiential Learning's internship database.